Danilov210/Polynomial-Roots-Finder/README.md

 A program to find roots of polynomials using Newton-Raphson and Bisection methods.

 Note:
-All results and a brief explanation of the methods and algorithms used in this project are provided in the accompanying PowerPoint presentation.
+All results and a brief explanation of the methods and algorithms used in this project are provided in the accompanying PowerPoint presentation (in Hebrew).

 - [Presentation](./Newton-Raphson%20and%20Bisection.pptx)